April 14 – 16, 2023

-The ANRC National Equitation Championships are an invitational competition for collegiate, junior, adult amateur, and ANRC alumni teams that pay an annual ANRC team membership fee.
+The ANRC National Equitation Championships are an invitational competition for collegiate and junior teams that pay an annual ANRC team membership fee.
 There is no need to qualify.

 College or High School/Organization Team Membership

 A college or high school/organization can join ANRC by paying a membership fee of $250.
 Each college or high school/organization member may field multiple teams in each division.
 For example: Shady Oak Farm Gold National or Novice Team; Shady Oak Farm Silver National or Novice Team.
 Each team can have a minimum of two riders or a maximum of three riders. (when there is a team of three riders, the lowest score is dropped in each competition phase).
 If a college or high school/organization cannot field a team of two riders, they pay a membership fee of $125 for an individual entry.
 ANRC reserves the right to limit entries based on maximum capacity of host facility.
 (Note: a recent change allows Junior Novice teams at 2’6″ to do simple changes in their medal and derby course).

 The competition is judged and scored on equitation skills and sound horsemanship practices.
 The highest score in each phase will be awarded to the rider who demonstrates excellence in equitation and produces a smooth, cooperative performance exemplifying quality hunter movement both on the flat and over fences.
 The scores are added to produce an both individual and team standings.
 The four phases are described below with a sample video of each mounted phase.

 - A Written test based on riding theory and a selected stable management topic worth 5% of the total score

 - A Flat Phase (includes USEF Hunter Equitation Tests) worth 35% of the total score

 - An Equitation Derby Course (natural jumps in a field) worth 30% of the total score